Convergence Analysis of the Upwind Difference Methods for Hamilton-Jacobi-Bellman Equations: Review on Hamilton--Jacobi--Bellman Equation and Upwind Difference Scheme

-which is a set of functions that are bounded, Lebesgue measurable, and have a value range contained in $E$ on the interval $[0,T]$.
+which is the set of bounded, Lebesgue measurable functions with values in $E$ on $[0,T]$.
 Next, we consider the following cost function for the system \eqref{eq:ODE_system}:

 where the function $g:\bbR^n\times E\to\bbR$ denotes the running cost, and $v_T:\bbR^n\to\bbR$ denotes the terminal cost.
-The variable $X(s)$ is the state in \eqref{eq:ODE_system} where the control function $a$ is determined.
-The optimal control problem is to find an input $a^*\in\calE$ that minimizes \eqref{eq:cost_func}:
+Here, $X$ in \eqref{eq:cost_func} denotes the state trajectory following the dynamics \eqref{eq:ODE_system} under the control input $a$.
+The optimal control problem seeks minimizers $a^*\in\calE$ to the cost function $J(a;x,0)$:

-In order to find such an optimal control input function, we derive the HJB equation.
-We first define a function which is called a \emph{value function}:
+The solution to the optimal control problem is characterized by the HJB equation.
+We first define the \emph{value function}:

-It is known that the value function has the following recursive property: for any $r\in[t,T]$,
+The value function satisfies the following recursive property: for any $r\in[t,T]$,

+where $X$ follows the dynamics \eqref{eq:ODE_system} under the control input $a$.
 This equation is called the \emph{dynamic programming principle}.
-By setting $r= t+h$ for $h>0$, dividing both sides by $h$, and finally taking the limit of $h\to 0$, we obtain the following HJB equation~\cite{Fleming2006Controlled}:
+Setting $r= t+h$ for $h>0$, dividing both sides by $h$, and taking the limit as $h\to 0$, we can derive the HJB equation~\cite{Fleming2006Controlled}: